ejaxon/ejaxon.github.io/reading.md

 45. An Atlas of Impossible Longing.
 Anuradha Roy.
 46. What Happened.
 Hillary Rodham Clinton.
 47. A Legacy of Spies.
 John le Carré.
+48. The Penguin and the Leviathan: How Cooperation Triumphs Over Self-Interest.
+Yochai Benkler.
+49. Public Opinion.
+Walter Lippmann.